ifmay/Farkle/README.md

 # Farkle

 Project Information:
-Completed as project for CPSC 224: Software Engineering
+-Completed as project for CPSC 224: Software Engineering
-Student: Isabelle May
+-Student: Isabelle May
-Semester: Spring 2024
+-Semester: Spring 2024